ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 The above definitions, concepts and security considerations all may be applied to define a JSON-encoded unsigned token.
 This may be referred to as a "UJSC", an Unprotected JWT Claims Set".
 The CDDL in the appendix above works for JSON as well as CBOR through the use of the JC<> CDDL generic.
-The CDDL definition for a UJCS token is identical with a Claims-Set.
+The definition for a UJCS token in CDDL is identical to that of a Claims-Set.

 ~~~ cddl
 UJCS-Token = Claims-Set